stoneskipping/jjs-obsidian-snippets/README.md

-# jjs-obsidian-snippets
+# JJ's Obsidian Snippets

-My CSS snippets for Obsidian.md
+My CSS snippets for the notetaking app [Obsidian.md](https://obsidian.md/).

+Free to use & modify.